-Arrival/Departure - Prior to 8:25 a.m., students should not be in any unsupervised location within the middle school.
-Beginning at 8:05, students arriving early may go to the library or the cafeteria before school.
-In addition, students may use the computer lab after 8:05 with a pass from the main office.
+Arrival/Departure - Prior to 8:25am, students should not be in any unsupervised location within the middle school.
+Beginning at 8:05am, students arriving early may go to the library, cafeteria, turf or basketball court before school.
+Students may utilize the library afterschool until 4:10pm.
 The library is for study purposes only.
-Buses leave school each afternoon at approximately 3:30 p.m.
+Buses leave school each afternoon at approximately 3:30pm.

-Behavior - All students are expected to maintain proper behavior on the buses. .
+Behavior - All students are expected to maintain proper behavior on the buses.
 Students who do not follow the expectations for riding or break safety regulations will be referred to the principal.
 The driver is totally responsible for his/her bus and will practice safe driving and enforce appropriate discipline.
 If the driver determines that student misconduct has escalated beyond his/her individual capacity to deal with, a Bus Conduct Report will be written up and presented to the school administrators.
 A three-step process will be enforced as follows: